munificent/craftinginterpreters/book/compiling-expressions.md

 Most of the work happens in `addConstant()`, which we defined back in an [earlier chapter][bytecode].
 That adds the given value to the end of the chunk's constant table and returns its index.
 The new function's job is mostly to make sure we don't have too many constants.
-Since the `OP_CONST` instruction uses a single byte for the index operand, we can only store and load up to <span name="256">256</span> constants in a chunk.
+Since the `OP_CONSTANT` instruction uses a single byte for the index operand, we can only store and load up to <span name="256">256</span> constants in a chunk.

 [bytecode]: chunks-of-bytecode.html